vazryag/piecutter-cli/README.md

 + Works with Python 3.8, or a newer version.
 + Code formatting with Python Black.

+## :alien: Who Should Use Piecutter?
++ Anyone starting a career in data science.
++ People who like low-code solutions.
++ Data scientists with no experience in software engineering and want a standardized solution for model packaging and deployment.

 ## :heavy_check_mark: Supported Frameworks
 + <a href="https://pycaret.org/" target="_blank">PyCaret</a>